 The landlord should take steps to remedy the situation in order to fill the empty units and ensure a good return.

-What is considered a good Vacancy Rate?
+What is considered a good vacancy rate?

 The answer to this is somewhat subjective and answers vary depending on your source.
 In general, a healthy vacancy rate is considered to be around 3%.
-At this rate, tenants will have sufficient options available and rental rates are held at reasonable levels that do not impact housing affordability.
+At this rate, tenants will have sufficient options available and rent rates are held at reasonable levels that do not impact housing affordability.